nkim-bitzap/TI-DSPLink/README.md

 are very dated/not applicable.
 Yet the hardware (C4) is still flexible and powerful enough to present a nice platform for various embedded development experiments.

+CONTAINS: bios-5_42_00
+CONTAINS: dsplink-1_65_02
+CONTAINS: GPP/DSP examples

+DOES NOT CONTAIN: TI CGT (version used 7.3.23)
+DOES NOT CONTAIN: TI XDC tools (version used 3.16.02.32)

+Every required package is still available via TI's public site, most are not maintained anymore though and may soon disappear entirely.